LennP/motionblindsble/README.md

 # MotionBlinds BLE

-Python package used to interface with MotionBlinds motors using Bluetooth Low Energy (BLE).
+Python package used to interface with Motionblinds motors using Bluetooth Low Energy (BLE).

 # Installation